 Anyway, let’s now take a look through the Royal 21 Queen ingredients formula.

-• N-Acetyl-Tyrosine – This is not the most common fat burner ingredient.
+• N-Acetyl-Tyrosine – This is not the most common ingredient.
 As the name suggests, this is an acetylated derivative of the amino acid L-Tyrosine.
-In case you didn’t already know Tyrosine is a precursor to substances like epinephrine, norepinephrine, and dopamine – and it may help to speed up your metabolism.
+It is claimed to have some benefits, but most of them are not backed up by actual evidence.

-• Sulbutiamine – Again, this is not an ingredient we’ve come across often in fat burner supplements.
+• Sulbutiamine – Again, this is not an ingredient we’ve come across often in supplements like this before.
 It’s a synthetic derivative of thiamine, which is another name for Vitamin B1.
 B Vitamins are always useful, as they help to support a number of the body’s natural processes.
-However, we generally prefer to see B6 and B12 used in fat burners.
+However, we generally prefer to see B6 and B12 used in these kinds of products.

-• Bacopa Monnieri – This is an ingredient we’re more used to seeing in nootropic supplements, as it’s known for potentially being able to boost brain power.
+• Bacopa Monnieri – This is an ingredient we’re more used to seeing in nootropic supplements.
 It’s one of the main ingredients used in Mind Lab Pro.
-It’s not likely to help with fat burning, but it could help you to feel focused.
+We’re not too sure what it’s doing in this particular supplement, however.

-• Dimethylethanolamine – This is an ingredient that’s actually common in a number of testosterone booster supplements.
-It’s a nutrient that’s found in green leafy vegetables, and it’s been included in Royal 21 Queen because it can help to lead to more balanced hormones in your system.
+• Dimethylethanolamine – This is an ingredient that’s actually common in a number of testosterone support supplements.
+It’s a nutrient that’s found in green leafy vegetables, and it’s been included in Royal 21 Queen because it is claimed to help with certain things.

-• Choline Bitartrate – Again, this isn’t one of the most common fat burner ingredients, but that doesn’t mean that it’s a bad inclusion.
-Choline is part of the B-Complex vitamin family and it could help to speed up your metabolism.
+• Choline Bitartrate – Again, this isn’t one of the most common ingredients, but that doesn’t mean that it’s a bad inclusion.
+Choline is part of the B-Complex vitamin family and it could help to support normal lipid (fat) metabolism.

 • Huperzine A – This is an alkaloid extracted from a plant called club moss.
-Again, it’s believed to work as a brain booster that could help to improve both focus and cognition.
-Once again, there’s not a lot of evidence linking it to fat burning though.
+Again, it’s believed to have some benefits.
+But once again, there’s not a lot of evidence linking it to these effects.
+More research is needed before we can recommend it.

 • L-Theanine – This is an amino acid which is found in tea leaves.
-It’s known for helping to promote a calming effect and is particularly beneficial when combined with Caffeine.
-That said, we’re more used to seeing it used in quality pre workout supplements than fat burners.
+It is commonly paired with Caffeine in the same supplement.
+That said, we’re more used to seeing it used in quality pre workout supplements than fat metabolisers.

-• Theacrine – This is another stimulant ingredient which can help to raise energy levels.
+• Theacrine – This is another stimulant ingredient alongside Cafffeine.
 However, we’re not too sure about the need to included it in Royal 21 Queen along with Caffeine, as it may be overkill.

 • Damiana – This is a plant extract from a shrub native to southern Texas in the United States, Central America, Mexico, South America, and the Caribbean.
-We’ve not found it in any of the fat burner supplements that we’ve reviewed recently.
-It’s believed to have antidepressant effects and also boost sexual health.
-But again, there’s not much evidence linking it to fat burning.
+We’ve not found it in any of the supplements that we’ve reviewed recently.
+It’s believed to have some benefits.
+But again, there’s not much evidence to back these claims up yet.

-The Royal 21 Queen ingredients formula falls pretty short when it comes to using actual proven fat burning ingredients.
+The Royal 21 Queen ingredients formula falls pretty short when it comes to using our favorite ingredients.

 Here are the main ingredients we were disappointed not to find in this supplement: